google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Esopus Estatuary, Saugerties Lighthouse, NY

 More repairs and updates were made in the 1940's including electricity, steam heat and a telephone.
-But it was almost in vain: the Saugerties Lighthouse, future tourist attraction and historic light station was almost demolished.
-In 1954, the Coast Guard automated the lights, and the lightkeeper job was excessed, becoming obsolete.
+But it was almost in vain: the Saugerties Lighthouse was almost demolished.
+In 1954, the Coast Guard automated the lights, and the lightkeeper job was eliminated, becoming obsolete.
 By 1964, the plans to destroy the lighthouse were announced.

 $5 Travel Like a Pro